lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 ## Service update hooks

-This is reimplementation of *update variables* for shared services by means of service hooks.
+This is a reimplementation of *update variables* for shared services by means of service hooks.
 Update hooks have a number of advantages over update variables.

 1. No need for obscure treatment of update variables in configuration files.
-2. No need to copy the original argument: its data will be freed on the Haskell part.
+2. No need for copying the original argument: its data is freed on the Haskell part.
-3. Nginx don't need to access shared memory on every single request for checking if the service data was altered.
+3. Nginx don't need to access shared memory on every single request for checking if the service data has been altered.

+There is a subtle difference with update variables.
+As soon as with update hooks new service variable data is propagated to worker processes asynchronously via an event channel, there always exists a very short transient period between the moments when the service variable gets altered in shared memory and the global state gets updated in a worker, during which events related to client requests may occur.

 An update hook is exported with exporter *ngxExportServiceHook*, and declared using directive *haskell_service_update_hook* on the *http* configuration level.